xjc90s/junit5/RELEASING.md

 ### Patch releases (x.y.z)

 - [ ] Cherry-pick the tagged commit from the release branch to `main` and resolve the conflict in `gradle.properties` by choosing the version of the `main` branch
+- [ ] Clear `accepted-breaking-changes.txt`, change `previousVersion` in `gradle.properties` to `x.y.z` on the release branch, and commit with message "Update API baseline and clear accepted breaking changes"
 - [ ] Include the release notes of the patch release on `main` if not already present
 - [ ] Update [JBang catalog](https://github.com/junit-team/jbang-catalog/blob/main/jbang-catalog.json)